khalidM3/Kaybook-API/README.md

 KayBook is a RESTful API which can be used for e-commerce, posts, forums, polls, chat groups, dms and much more.

+### Environment
+Make sure you are running Node.js and have connection to a Mongo Database

 ### installing
 1. Clone the repo by running `git clone https://github.com/khalidM3/Kaybook-API`
 2. Install dependacies by running `npm install` or `yarn install`
-3. Add a .env file with the following content
+3. Add a .env file with the following content, make sure to switch the placeholders with your values.
 ```
     PORT= <PORT>
     SECRET= <SECRET>